miker704/Strife/README.md

 ## Disclaimer and Project Usage

+* If you are viewing project on render current on 11/18/2023 please note that the Render.com deployment of this project is too slow as renders free tier is unable to handle the current seed data.
+Please see the Heroku version for the best performance and all the features I have been able to place into $TR!F3.
+Please browse this app as you would discord as this is not only something that just looks like discord but functions just like it featuring modals and effects similar to the real thing when using it.
 * Feel free to offer suggestions, fixes, or optimizations to the project, if there are any bugs please submit a pull request or raise an issue stating the bug, and also any potential fixes if any.
 If offering a potential fix please do your best to explain your findings, your method of addressing the issue, also please test and provide such test examples as well.
 It will make it easier for me to check and merge the change.
 (If your fix is passable I will merge the pull request/contribution, You'll also receive credit on the line of code and in any upcoming patch notes )
 * This projects visual assests are of the property and owned by Discord and other Artist.
 * You cannot use this project in anyway to monetize, sell or receive profit from it or any versions of it even those created by other users.